tacoman/tacoman.github.io/_posts/2019-02-02-trace-labs-global.markdown

 # RTFM

 I knew I needed more structure in my learning if I was going to dive into this on the few weeks' notice we had.
 I picked up a copy of
-Michael Bazzell's _[https://www.amazon.com/gp/product/1984201573/ref=dbs_a_def_rwt_bibl_vppi_i0](Open Source Intelligence Techniques: Resources for Searching and Analyzing Online Information)_ and scanned through it- not reading it deeply cover to cover, but giving myself a high-level overview so that
+Michael Bazzell's _[Open Source Intelligence Techniques: Resources for Searching and Analyzing Online Information](https://www.amazon.com/gp/product/1984201573/ref=dbs_a_def_rwt_bibl_vppi_i0)_ and scanned through it- not reading it deeply cover to cover, but giving myself a high-level overview so that
 I knew what was possible and could return to it for specific techniques later.
 This preparation happened concurrently with several other side-projects;
 I don't mean to spoil the ending of this post, but it showed.